fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 Keras offers two ways to build models, through the sequential and the functional APIs.
-Because the sequential API is easier to use and allows more rapid model building, we will be using it for most of the book.
+Because the sequential API is easier to use and allows more rapid model building, we will be using it for most of the course.
 However, in later chapters, we will take a look at the functional API as well.